 Whether you love or loathe State College is largely determined by how you feel about Penn State.
 And how you feel about Penn State is largely a question of whether you went there, or played against (and probably lost against) one of its powerhouse sports teams.
 However, we discovered there’s a lot more to Happy Valley and State College than Penn State.

-Enter the Happy Valley Brewery.
+Enter the brewery.
 Founded in 2013, this mixed space features two levels with different atmospheres.
 There’s a hip vibe and live music downstairs.
 Upstairs, a trendy farm-to-table eatery serves up revolutionary meals (more on that later).
 Happy Valley Brewery is the place to meet friends for a night out, catch a game or just relax in the fun environment.

 If you don’t get lost under murals of gods and cherubs, you will get lost in the food.
-Happy Valley Brewery has so much more than pub grub.
+They have so much more than pub grub.
 This is gourmet dining.

 We enjoyed the Bayou Bowl, an amazing mix of shrimp and grits accented with andouille sausage and a fried egg.
 Then came the icing on the cake – the Klinger Chicken Dinner – which was a winner!
 A massive portion of perfectly fried chicken alongside a hearty sausage and sage gravy, it was absolute decadence.
 It was served with poached eggs and buttery, flaky cronuts.
 Laura has repeatedly said that the chicken dinner is one of the best things she’s ever eaten.